m-kovalsky/MiniModelBuilder/README.md

 ## Instructions for using the program

-* For navigation, either use the 'Next' button or click directly on a particular step.
+* For navigation, either use the 'Next' button or click directly on a particular step using the Navigation pane.
 * Only Step 1 is necessary.
 All other steps are optional.
 * Always click the 'Save' button after making a change.
 If the 'Save' button is not pressed, your changes will not be saved.